Skip to content

 So, if the effects persist for too long, you should reach out to your doctor immediately.
 It is best to consult with a professional dermatologist about every aspect of your body that can affect the treatment outcome.

-Remember, numerous studies show us that patients must be educated if they wish to reduce the chances of risks, side effects, and a possible placebo effect.
+Remember, numerous studies show us that patients must be educated if they wish to reduce the chances of risks, side effects, and a possible nocebo effect.

 Want to learn more?
-Click here to reach out:
+Click here to reach out for a FREE consultation:

 Ensuring success without worrying about any side effects is possible.